A Heartwarming Visit to Hokumon Jinja, Japan's Northernmost Shrine with a Resident Priest|Domingo

 Wakkanai City

-Kitamon Shrine was moved to its current location in 1894.
-Since then, the shrine has been a favorite of the local people and has become a spiritual center for them.
-The first thing you should pay attention to when entering the shrine grounds are the komainu (guardian dogs).
-If you look closely at the feet of the guardian dog on the left, you will see a small child sitting on the ground.
+Hokumon Jinja Shrine was relocated to its current site in 1896.
+Since then, it has been cherished by the local community as a spiritual anchor.
+Upon entering the grounds, the first thing to notice is the komainu (guardian lion-dogs).
+If you look closely at the foot of the komainu on the left, you'll see a small pup sitting there.

-It is said that Kitamon Shrine was originally built in Soya by a man named Denbei Murayama, who saw a crowd of people worshipping the sun on the beach, and built a shrine in Soya as a guardian deity for safe voyages and great catches.
-For this reason, the shrine is said to still be visited by many people involved in the fishing industry.
+The shrine's origins trace back to a man named Murayama Denbei, who, after seeing a crowd worshipping the sun on the beach, established a shrine in Soya as a guardian deity for maritime safety and abundant catches.
+For this reason, it is still visited by many people from the fishing industry today.

 Writer Profile